Q. Who is eligible for coverage?

 For Spouse LPT coverage, your spouse's age and your age determine the level period you may request.
 AICPA members and their spouses age 55 and under can request a 10- or 20-year level period.
 If the member or his/her spouse is 56–65 years old, a 10-year Spouse LPT level period can be requested.

 You can request Spouse LPT coverage if you are eligible for coverage and your spouse doesn't already qualify for an AICPA life insurance plan.
-He or she must also be age 65 or less and live in the United States, Puerto Rico, the U.S. Virgin Islands or Guam.
+He or she must also be age 65 or less and live in the United States or certain U.S. Territories.

 Q. Do I have to maintain membership with the AICPA to keep my LPT coverage?